Start planning your programme

 We call this our educational framework and you can use it to help you plan a balanced programme that supports girls’ overall development.

-Talk to your mentor about how they plan what they do and what their termly plan looks like.
+Talk to your mentor or buddy about how they plan what they do and what their termly plan looks like.
 How do they get ideas from girls?
-How do they include badges, themed events and trips?
+How do they include badges, unit meeting activities, themed events and trips?
 How do they link with local units?

-Girlguiding is over 100 years old, but we’ve changed to keep up with the needs of girls and young women.
-Some of our traditions are still part of the programme, while others have become less relevant and are no longer used.
+Girlguiding is over 100 years old, but we’ve changed to keep up with the needs of today’s girls and young women.
+If you were involved in guiding as a girl, you might find some traditions you remember – and that others have disappeared.